zamzar/zamzar-samples-dropbox-converter/README.md

 2. Choose whatever plan fulfills your needs and click the corresponding 'Sign Up' button.
 3. Fill in your credentials, agree to the terms & privacy policy, and click the continue button.
 4. You will now be taken to your account dashboard, where you can see your plan and API Key.
-5. Copy the API key from your account dashboard.
+5. Not down the Zamzar API key from your account dashboard, as you'll need this shortly.
-6. Now open the source code for the program in **Program.cs**
-7. Change the `zamzarAPIKey` static string to the API key from your account dashboard.

 ## Configuration